cysouw/diathesis/text/c02_case.md

 ### [ – | A ] Accusative addition without nominative {#sec:case-accusative-addition-without-nominative}

-A few of the verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena \Next[a,b].
+A few of the verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena \Next[a,b] and is often used metaphorically \NNext.

 \ex.
  \a.
 Im Jahre 1932 hagelte es einen Schauer neuer Gesetze.
  \b.
 Gestern hat es riesengroße Körner gehagelt.

+\ex.
+ \a.
+Es schneit Absagen

 **Attested Verbs**